Journal and Final Piece

 Journal

-Jesus taught us the value of regularly taking the time to reflect upon both thoughts and actions.
-Through meaningful reflection, we can achieve personal and spiritual growth.
-Throughout their Faith in Action journey, young people should use a journal to record their experiences and feelings during the award year.
-Just as a guided reflection as a group forms the heart of the Faith in Action Award, it is in the personal reflection that young people really grow in relationship with God.
-Young people submit their journal on completion of their award along with their final piece of work.
+Jesus showed us the importance of taking time to reflect on our thoughts and actions.
+By doing so, we can grow both personally and spiritually.
+As part of the Faith in Action journey, young people are encouraged to keep a journal to record their experiences and thoughts throughout the award year.
+While group reflections are a key part of the Faith in Action Award, personal reflection also plays an important role in helping young people deepen their relationship with God.
+At the end of the award, young people submit their journal on completion of their award along with their final piece of work.
 Their journal provides both the moderator of the work and the young person with evidence of their spiritual development.

 Final Piece of Work